m-omar624/Python-Secure-Chat-Room/README.md

-# EECS3482: Introduction to Computer Security
+Introduction to Computer Security

-## Assignment 1: Securing server/client application
+Securing server/client application

-You're presented with a simple client/sever chat application for sending messages and files among its users.

-As part of the assignment, you need to complete the following tasks:
+This is a secured chat room and file transfer server and application that does the following

 -   User authentication
 -   Key exchange between the client and server on initialization of the connection.